CryptechTest/goblins/README.md

 * Minetest Content DB: https://content.minetest.net/packages/FreeLikeGNU/goblins/

 This mod adds several Goblins (and Goblin Dogs) to Minetest that should spawn near ore deposits or lairs underground.
+* Some Goblins have loot filled chests nearby!
+Can you befriend or defeat these goblins?
 * Goblins dig caves, destroy torches, create lairs, set traps, cultivate mushrooms and some are aggressive.
 * Gobdogs will roam caves, bury bones and other items in soft terrain, eat meats.
 Some Gobdogs are aggressive!
 * Basic trading with Goblins - the more you trade with a goblin, the more likely you will get things in return!